Atomic-Lemonade/Plotter-Testing-GroupProject/README.md

 # Plotter-Testing-GroupProject
-Source code for testing in a group project
+Source code for testing a pre-made program in a group project